tisfeng/Raycast-Easydict/README.md

 ## What is Easydict? [【中文介绍】](https://github.com/tisfeng/Raycast-Easydict/wiki)

 `Easydict` is an easy dictionary, for looking up words or translate text in an easy way.
-Use it out of the box, automatically recognize the input text language, support Youdao dictionary, **MacOS system translate**, Baidu, Tencent, Youdao and Caiyun translation API.
+Use it out of the box, automatically detect the input text language, support Youdao dictionary, **MacOS system translate**, Baidu, Tencent, Youdao and Caiyun translation API.

 ![easydict-1](https://i.imgur.com/YYlIqTS.jpg)

 ## Features

 - [x] Out of the box, easy to look up words or translate text.
-- [x] Automatically recognize the language type of the input text and translate it into your preferred language.
+- [x] Automatically detect the input language and automatically query the preferred language.
 - [x] Provide word rich query information, including basic translation, pronunciation, the types of exams that include the word, multiple parts of speech and explanations, forms and tenses, web translations and web phrases.
 - [x] Support automatic query selected text, enabled by default.
 - [x] Support to open the [Eudic Application](https://www.eudic.net/v4/en/app/eudic) and quickly look up words, if installed on your Mac.
 - [x] Quick search query text online, supports Eudic, Youdao dictionary and Google translation.
-Use `Cmd + K` to see more actions.
-- [x] Support Text to Speech(aka TTS).
-- [x] Support shortcut `Cmd + S` to quickly play the pronunciation of query words.
+- [x] ￼Support automatic playback of word pronunciation, which can be turned on in Settings.
+Use `Cmd + S` to play the pronunciation of words manually.
+- [x] Support Youdao Text to Speech(TTS).
-- [x] Support MacOS system translation. (**Note: this feature needs to install an apple translate shortcut on you mac, please see [Wiki](https://github.com/tisfeng/Raycast-Easydict/wiki/%E5%A6%82%E4%BD%95%E5%9C%A8-Easydict-%E4%B8%AD%E4%BD%BF%E7%94%A8-macOS-%F0%9F%8D%8E-%E7%B3%BB%E7%BB%9F%E7%BF%BB%E8%AF%91%EF%BC%9F) for more details**)
+- [x] Support MacOS system translation. (**Note: this feature needs to install an apple translate shortcut on you mac, please see [Wiki](https://github.com/tisfeng/Raycast-Easydict/wiki/如何在-Easydict-中使用-macOS-🍎-系统翻译？) for more details**)
-- [x] Support for displaying multiple translation results, currently supports Baidu, Tencent, Youdao and Caiyun translation API.

 Next: